sahlamina/wk2_d1_SQL/README.md

 Third table called mapping or link is required in order to implement such relationship.
-For an example: courses may have multiple students and a student may be enrolled in multiple courses A _JUNCTION TABLE_ will need to be created in order to create 1-1 relationship between Table A and Table B _COMPOSITE PRIMARY KEY_ = 2 records from different tables added together to create a unique primary key.
+For an example: courses may have multiple students and a student may be enrolled in multiple courses A _JUNCTION TABLE_ will need to be created in order to create 1-1 relationship between Table A and Table B _COMPOSITE PRIMARY KEY_ = 2 columns from different tables added together to create a unique primary key.
 Should consider the least number of columns to create a composite primary key
-Candidate Keys = When you can choose multiple options for primary key.
+When one or more columns combine together and can identify every thing on the table to create a separate key value Candidate Keys = When you can choose multiple options for primary key.
 The designer will choose one.
 Primary Key